spoonapps/docs/reference/spoonscript/startup.md

 This instruction is only applied to the output image and does not affect the intermediate container.

-If `startup file` is not specified then the startup file setting is inherited from last image listed in the `from` command.
+If `startup file` is not specified then the startup file setting is inherited from last image listed in the `layer` command.
 Well known system paths like `C:\Windows\System32` will be replaced by a variable that will be converted at runtime to the appropriate path for the execution environment.

 #### As an Executable